 Wallpaper or another colour for an accent wall can be done at this stage or after all smaller purchases were made.
 Stay focused on your own low budget decorating plan.
 Unless you see something you really love and must have now, decorative items can be added on as you live in the space!

-Whatever feels comfortable for you.
-Be a little bit flexible and allow some room for changes in circumstances, others’ tastes (only those who share the space with you) *, your own ideas and wants that might change slightly.
+Be a little bit flexible and allow some room for changes in circumstances.
+Also, allow for others’ tastes (only those who share the space with you) * and your own ideas and wants that might change slightly.
 Be prepared to make trivial adjustments, only within a general outlined framework you set for yourself.
 And don’t go beyond those fences, otherwise, you will never finish a project, or it will take super long and cost way more than you anticipated.

 Does a beautiful home mean that you must have a lot of money to spend on your projects?
 No. Just plan and spend what you have wisely.
-A room/space that makes you feel good can be modestly furnished and very simple.
-It only needs a certain cheeriness and comfort, a few pleasant, eye-catching surprises and a sense of character – the people living there will make sure of this.
+Certainly, a room/space that makes you feel good can be modestly furnished and very simple.
+It only needs a certain cheeriness and comfort, a few pleasant, eye-catching surprises and a sense of character.
+The people living there will make sure of this.